replicate/cog/CONTRIBUTING.md

 ## Development environment

 You'll need to [install Go 1.16](https://golang.org/doc/install).
-If you're using a Mac with an M1 chip, be sure to download the `darwin-arm64` installer package.
+If you're using a newer Mac with an M1 chip, be sure to download the `darwin-arm64` installer package.
 Alternatively you can run `brew install go` which will automatically detect and use the appropriate installer for your system architecture.

-Once you have Go install, then run:
+Once you have Go installed, then run:

     make install